PlanB-Network/bitcoin-educational-content/courses/btc102/en.md

 - Secret phrase (passphrase)
 - Multisig

 When mentioning the location where the backup is stored, use a general location, not a specific address.
-If you own anything other than bitcoins, please let me know.
+If you own anything other than bitcoins, please let us know.

 "Below is a list of the devices, software, and wallets I use to access these assets.
 Please store all these devices in a safe place and keep them until the assets are transferred to my heirs.
 Do not allow anyone to access them unsupervised.

 (Insert your crypto asset inventory here)

 - "I have used my phone (Samsung Galaxy S8) to access my Samourai wallet.
-The private key protecting the wallet is stored in the bank's safe deposit box, and another copy is with Uncle Bob.
+The private key protecting the wallet is stored in the bank vault and another copy is with Uncle Bob.
 The PIN code to unlock my phone and the wallet is kept at home and at my grandmother's.
 - I use my 2018 Dell computer to access an online exchange platform called Bitstamp.
 I may still have Bitcoins or dollars on this platform.
-To access my account, you will need to contact them directly or log in to my account (please be aware that this may be illegal - check your local legislation).
+To access my account, you will need to contact them directly or log in to my account (be careful, this may be illegal - check your local legislation).
 - I used a password manager to access it, and you will find my backup in the bank vault.
 The account is also protected by two-factor authentication, which you can access through my phone (Samsung Galaxy S8) or by using the backup code stored at home.
 - I also have BTC on a Trezor Model One device.
 I access it through my PC and the Trezor.io website.
 The backup private keys are stored in the bank vault and with Uncle Bob.
 The PIN code is kept at home and with my mother.
 The device itself is probably in a safe at my office.
 - I use an advanced security passphrase for my Trezor device.
 The backup of this passphrase is located at home and with my mother."